idiovoidi/Udio_Bulk_Downloader/Scrape_Method.md

 The easiest way to scrape a logged-in website like Udio.com is using Selenium to attach to an existing Chrome session via remote debugging, preserving your login cookies and state without re-authentication.
 This approach works seamlessly for dynamic JS sites by injecting code into active tabs.​

 Attaching to Active Sessions
 Yes, you can easily attach Python code to active Chrome sessions using the debugger address (localhost:9222 in your setup).
-Start Chrome Dev with --remote-debugging-port=9222, log in manually to https://www.udio.com/login with idiovoidi@gmail.com, then connect Selenium as shown in your verification code:
+Start Chrome Dev with --remote-debugging-port=9222, log in manually to https://www.udio.com/login with your Udio account, then connect Selenium as shown in your verification code:

 python
 from selenium import webdriver